xiashtra/cactbot/docs/LogGuide.md

 - Suzaku Extreme birbs: who knows
 - player to player tethers (dragonsight, cover, fairy tether)

+There is currently no log line that indicates that a tether is no longer present.
+Some mechanics may periodically "re-apply" the tether, resulting in multiple redundant lines.
+If a tether changes (for example, a tether which players must stretch out), it generates a new log line.

 <a name="line36"></a>

 ### Line 36 (0x24): LimitBreak